offlinesec/offlinesec-client/README.md

 # Offline Security Client
-You definitely haven't seen such approach before!
-Suitable for those who would like to protect his SAP systems and don’t want to pay a lot.
-Or maybe you are only interested in Compliance topic.
-So, Offline Security is cloud based application which is intended to assess security aspects of SAP systems.
-All needed information for our security reports/analytics you gather yourself (or you can easily automate it using any RPA solution).
-Then you send us all gathered information (using cli tool).
-Important: All sensitive information (SAPSIDs, IP addresses, server names, and so on) is masked.
-And we don’t request any identity data of our clients.
+The Offline Security is cloud based application which is intended to assess security aspects of SAP systems.
+All needed information for our security reports/analytics you gather yourself (or you can use [Offline Security Connector](https://github.com/offlinesec/offlinesec-connector)).
+Then you send us all gathered information (using cli tool) to the cloud server.
+Important: All sensitive information (SAPSIDs, IP addresses, server names, and so on) is masked on client side and doesn't leave your laptop.
+Also we don’t collect any identity data of our users (for instance emails and company name).
 It means that NOBODY – our administrators, developers or external hacker can’t link this information with particular client, particular system or particular company.
 Finally, we produce analysis on server side and issue for you report which can download only you (client application that sent all data).

 # Advantages